MikeReCode/Ticket_Handle_Copilot/README.md

 #### - Ticket Handle

 To start the automation we need to run the file `main.py`, after that we see the main menu.
-To initiate the automation wee need to type "connect", then a Chrome Browser will open with all the websites necessaries to work correctly.
+To initiate the automation we need to type "connect", then an instance of Chrome Browser will open all the necessary web pages to work correctly.

 ![](img/1.png)